polterguy/phosphorusfive-dox/chapter-4.md

 #### Conceptualizing expressions

 An expression can point to one or more nodes, and hence serves as a *"node pointer"*.
-This way of referencing nodes, is largely unique to Hyperlambda, and what allows you to retrieve and change nodes in your lambda objects.
+This way of referencing nodes, is probably unique to Hyperlambda, and what allows you to retrieve and change nodes in your lambda objects.

 These expressions are in fact so powerful, that Hyperlambda have no means of declaring traditional variables.
 However, everything can in fact vary in a lambda object.
-Any node can have its name, value, and children collection modified, during the execution.
-This allows you to use everything in your lambda objects as *"variables"*, and change it, removed it, add to it, as you see fit, during its execution.
+Any node can have its name, value, and children collection modified, during its execution.
+This allows you to use everything in your lambda objects as *"variables"*, and change it, remove it, add to it - Exactly as you see fit, during its execution.

 To create a useful mental model for expressions - It might be useful to perceive Hyperlambda as a combination of XML and XSLT, and lambda expressions as the equivalent of XPath.